-World Immunisation Week: Creating vaccination awareness and improving vaccination coverage in India
+World Immunisation Week: Creating Vaccination Awareness and Improving Vaccination Coverage in India

 Live

-Bengaluru: Vaccines have proven their life-saving power globally, yet India still faces significant challenges in awareness and accessibility.
-Despite...
+Vaccines have proven their life-saving power globally, yet India still faces significant challenges in awareness and accessibility.

 Bengaluru: Vaccines have proven their life-saving power globally, yet India still faces significant challenges in awareness and accessibility.
 Despite remarkable advances in safety and efficacy, many preventable diseases—Typhoid, Influenza, Cervical Cancer, Pneumonia, Shingles—continue to affect millions due to low immunization rates.
 Immediate action involving public, private, and community partners is essential.